 - Can be overwhelming for those who are uncomfortable with change

-- May not be ideal for families with young children
+- It may not be ideal for families with young children

 - You’re likely to have a few dud meals in the beginning.
 Hang in there, you’ll find your groove and get a better sense of what you enjoy.